mapbender/mapbender-documentation/en/book/templates.rst

 Try this out
 ~~~~~~~~~~~~
-* you can download the Workshop/DemoBundle at https://github.com/mapbender/workshop (will come soon)
+* you can download the Workshop/DemoBundle at https://github.com/mapbender/mapbender-workshop
 * change the color of your icons
 * change the size of your icons
 * change the color of the toobar